js-bone21/jekyll-uno/_posts/2018-01-10-my-twowheel-obsession-pt2.md

 My first impressions of the bike was that the engine was butter compared to the KLR650’s giant single-cylinder “thumper”.
 With the stock gearing, anything over about 55 or 60mph will shake you apart quicker than a [Junker vibration test][3].
 The SV650 still gives a lot of low-end torque like it’s KLR brother (in my garage family), but I especially loved the 6th gear that the Gen-1 KLR so desperately needed.

 I rode this bike all over central Florida.
-Unfortunately, although I did want to get it out to a track day...I never really made it a priority so sadly, although I lived in Orlando for a full year (and even bought a truck so I could transport motorcycles(.
+Unfortunately, although I did want to get it out to a track day...I never really made it a priority so, sadly, although I lived in Orlando for a full year (and even bought a truck so I could transport motorcycles).

 The SV650 was an absolute blast, and I hope to possibly pick up something similar as a future run-around or, ideally, a race-specific bike!
 These things really are fantastic and if you can find one in good shape under about $1800, I highly recommend picking one up!
 (Who says motorcycles have to be expensive?)